ATLBitLab/twelvecash/README.md

 ## Development

-You can use this tool with Cloudflare or Digital OCean DNS.
-However, if you want to properly implement human-readable addresses BIP, you will need to use Cloudflare sicne they support DNSSEC.
+You can use this tool with Cloudflare DNS API.

 ### Cloudflare